ibm-cloud-docs/openwhisk/prep.md

     This example compresses `main.go` and `go.mod` files to `src.zip`.

+    If you are pre-compiling your code you might have to generate a go sum by running `go mod tidy` and adding it to your zip {: note}

 3. If you want to pre-compile the code, use the compressed source code (`src.zip`) and compile it with the docker runtime image with the `-compile` command.

     1. Compile the function to an executable file that is stored in a compressed format (`main-bin.zip`).

         ```bash
-    docker run -i openwhisk/action-golang-v1.15:1ee88f9 -compile main <src.zip >main-bin.zip
+        docker run -i openwhisk/action-golang-v1.17:nightly -compile main <src.zip >main-bin.zip
         ```
         {: pre}

         `<` and `>` are bash input output redirects and are part of the command.
         {: note}

     2. Specify the compressed file (`main-bin.zip`) as the file for the `action create` command.
-The runtime `kind` must be specified when you use a compressed file; for example,  `--kind=go:1.15`.
+The runtime `kind` must be specified when you use a compressed file; for example,  `--kind=go:1.17`.

 4. Create the action.
-The runtime must be specified with `--kind=go:1.15`.
+The runtime must be specified with `--kind=go:1.17`.

     **With `src.zip`**

     ```bash
-    ibmcloud fn action create module-action src.zip --kind=go:1.15
+    ibmcloud fn action create module-action src.zip --kind=go:1.17
     ```
     {: pre}

     **With pre-compiled code (`main-bin.zip`)**

     ```bash
-    ibmcloud fn action create module-action main-bin.zip --kind=go:1.15
+    ibmcloud fn action create module-action main-bin.zip --kind=go:1.17
     ```
     {: pre}

     Alternatively if you want to pin the runtime image to a fixed runtime image version, use the `--docker` tag.

     ```bash
-    ibmcloud fn action create module-action src.zip --docker openwhisk/action-golang-v1.15:1ee88f9
+    ibmcloud fn action create module-action src.zip --docker openwhisk/action-golang-v1.17:nightly
     ```
     {: pre}